bcgov/fasstr/README.md

 <a rel="Exploration" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="https://assets.bcdevexchange.org/images/badges/exploration.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a> [![Travis build status](https://travis-ci.org/bcgov/fasstr.svg?branch=master)](https://travis-ci.org/bcgov/fasstr)

-The Flow Analysis Summary Statistics Tool for R (`fasstr`) is a set of [R](http://www.r-project.org) functions to tidy, summarize, analyze, trend, and visualize streamflow data.
+The Flow Analysis Summary Statistics Tool for R (`fasstr`) is a set of [R](http://www.r-project.org) functions to clean/prepare, summarize, analyze, trend, and visualize streamflow data.
 This package summarizes continuous daily mean streamflow data into various daily, monthly, annual, and long-term statistics, completes annual trends and frequency analyses, in both table and plot formats.

 Features
 --------

 This package provides functions with solutions for streamflow data:

--   tidying (to prepare data for analyses; `add_*` and `fill_*` functions),
+-   cleaning (to prepare data for analyses; `add_*` and `fill_*` functions),
 -   screening (to look for outliers and missing data; `screen_*` functions),
 -   analyzing (basic summary statistics, frequency analyses, trending ;`calc_*` and `compute_*` functions), and
 -   visualizing (to plot statistics; `plot_*` functions), amongst others.